Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 In short-term clinical trials, higher rates of suicidal thoughts were reported in children and adolescents who took Strattera.
 This was compared with children and adolescents who took a placebo (a treatment that contains no active ingredients).
 No suicides occurred in these trials.

 Because of this risk, your doctor will encourage you and your family members to watch for certain symptoms during Strattera treatment.
-They sometimes occur before or when someone develops suicidal thoughts.
+Symptoms sometimes occur before or when someone develops suicidal thoughts.
 Examples of these symptoms, which may start suddenly, include:

 - panic attacks